getify/You-Dont-Know-JS/types & grammar/apA.md

 Keywords are the obvious ones like `function` and `switch`.
 Future reserved words include things like `enum`, though many of the rest of them (`class`, `extends`, etc.) are all now actually used by ES6; there are other strict-mode only reserved words like `interface`.

-StackOverflow user "art4theSould" creatively worked them all these reserved words into a fun little poem (http://stackoverflow.com/questions/26255/reserved-keywords-in-javascript/12114140#12114140):
+StackOverflow user "art4theSould" creatively worked all these reserved words into a fun little poem (http://stackoverflow.com/questions/26255/reserved-keywords-in-javascript/12114140#12114140):

 > Let this long package float,
 > Goto private class if short.